Discover everything we launched at Webflow Conf 2024

 Clearly define the scope of your localization efforts so you can figure out what resources to allocate and align all team members to a focused, strategic approach.
 This includes determining what elements of your business need localization — whether it's your website, marketing materials, product information, legal terms, or FAQs.

-If you’re bringing your North American website into the Australian and Middle Eastern markets, for example, you likely won’t need to do much cultural translation for the Australian site, though you may need to consider local climate patterns.
+If you’re bringing your North American website into international markets like Australia or the Middle East, for example, you likely won’t need to do much translation to adapt to the local culture for the Australian site, though you may need to consider local climate patterns.
 At the same time, you may need to allocate cultural translation and sensitivity resources for your Middle Eastern site.
 Understanding your scope helps you allocate your resources where they’re most needed.

 Five steps to kickstart localizing your website

-Implementing localization isn’t just a technical process for your software engineers.
+Implementing localization isn’t just a technical process for your developers and engineers.
 You’ll need a thorough understanding of the market and build a specific project plan before you translate a single word.

 Check out these five crucial steps for effective website localization.